gofiber/fiber/docs/api/middleware/csrf.md

 - `ErrTokenNotFound`: Indicates that the CSRF token was not found.
 - `ErrTokenInvalid`: Indicates that the CSRF token is invalid.
-- `ErrNoReferer`: Indicates that the referer was not supplied.
+- `ErrRefererNotFound`: Indicates that the referer was not supplied.
-- `ErrBadReferer`: Indicates that the referer is invalid.
+- `ErrRefererInvalid`: Indicates that the referer is invalid.
+- `ErrRefererNoMatch`: Indicates that the referer does not match host and is not a trusted origin.
-- `ErrBadOrigin`: Indicates that the origin is invalid.
+- `ErrOriginInvalid`: Indicates that the origin is invalid.
+- `ErrOriginNoMatch`: Indicates that the origin does not match host and is not a trusted origin.

 If you use the default error handler, the client will receive a 403 Forbidden error without any additional information.